Heart Diseases & Disorders

 When arteries become so clogged that the flow of blood to the heart is reduced or stopped, the lack of oxygen can damage or kill the heart muscle, causing a heart attack.
 Knowing the symptoms of a heart attack and getting immediate emergency treatment can limit or prevent heart muscle damage.

 Strokes (brain attacks), although not true heart disorders, are caused by blockage or reduced blood flow to the brain.
 While some strokes occur when a blood vessel bursts, most happen due to clogged or blocked vessels to the brain, in the same way clogged vessels in the heart can cause a heart attack.
 Abnormal heart rhythms such as atrial fibrillation and atrial flutter can lead to the formation of blood clots in the heart.
-When dislodged, a blood clot can travel to the brain, block a vessel and cause a stroke.
+Such blood clots can break off and travel to the brain, block a vessel and cause a stroke.
 All strokes pose serious health threats.

 When the heart muscle is too weak to effectively pump blood through the body, heart failure, or cardiomyopathy, sets in.
 Early diagnosis and treatment can stop or slow down the worsening of heart failure.

 Heart valve problems can be inherited or develop on their own, affecting the heart’s ability to push blood efficiently from chamber to chamber, and out to the rest of the body.
 Medication, surgery, and the placement of new valves using catheters (thin tubes placed in the vessels and heart) are treatment options.